JulianOstmo/connect-4-a-team/docs/BACKLOG.md

 ## User Story 2 - As a player I want choose where I place my disc So that I can place it on the grid

-### UAT 2.1 - Player 1 takes the first turn ⚠
+### UAT 2.1 - Player 1 takes the first turn 🚧

 ```
 GIVEN an empty grid
 AND Player 1 has their turn
-WHEN they take their turn
+THEN they choose a column
-THEN they choose a position
+AND they take their turn
-AND place their disc on the grid
+THEN they place their disc on the grid
 AND then the turn alternates to Player 2
 ```